-Wenzel serves as director of the School of Social Work's Research Cluster of Excellence on Homelessness, Housing and Social Environment; inaugural chair of the Department of Adults and Healthy Aging; and chair of the Research Council.
+Wenzel serves as director of the Research Cluster of Excellence on Homelessness, Housing and Social Environment; inaugural chair of the Department of Adults and Healthy Aging; and chair of the Research Council.
 She is an elected fellow in the Association for Psychological Science and Western Psychological Association, and is on the Research Council of the National Alliance to End Homelessness.
 She has published 95 peer-reviewed journal articles, has performed peer review services for more than 40 different scholarly journals, has served on national and international research review panels, and is a standing member of a National Institutes of Health study section.

 As a graduate student at the University of Texas at Austin, Dr. Suzanne Wenzel watched in shock as participants in a study of domestic violence were forced, moments after leaving her research office, to hand over their $20 cash incentive to the men who likely abused them.
 Wenzel remembers the experience as “heartbreaking but enlightening,” her first brush with true need and a personal entrée into the study of vulnerable populations.